 - There will likely be one, maybe two reference points at most, they particularly remembered about your application.

-Sure you know what the book is about but you don’t know the details.
-So this question is YOUR opportunity to go from being a piece of paper to becoming the lead candidate for their opportunity.
-I don’t mean to undermine the power of your CV.
-It still plays a critical role in helping you secure a role as the interview process unfolds.
+Sure, you know what the book is about but you don’t know the details.
+So this question is YOUR opportunity to go from paper document to someone they can really connect with!
+I don’t mean to undermine the power of your CV as it still plays a critical role in your search.

 So, HOW do you answer that question: “Tell me about yourself?”
 This is your opportunity to build upon their first impression of you and set the stage for the rest of the interview!

-- Practice to the extent that you are confident your answer has impact, but not so much that you sound like you are memorising from a script.
+- Practice to the extent that your answer has impact, but not so much that it sounds scripted.

-- Don’t ramble – 2 minutes max should be enough to cover the most relevant and interesting points.
+- Don’t ramble.
+2 minutes max should be enough to cover the most relevant and interesting points.
 If you’re unsure, practice and time yourself!